jade457/assistant-web-chat-service-desk-starter/README.md

 A starter kit for building custom service integrations for Watson Assistant web chat.
 This starter kit requires web chat version 3.0.0 or above.

 ## SERVICENOW HUIT instructions
 1. Just run `npm run build`, and `dist/servicedesk.bundle.js` is generated.
-Embed this file in the dependency for the HU Footer widget.
+Embed this file (copy and paste) in the dependency for the HU Footer widget.
 (We want to make sure that this is *before* the web chat embed script, and it will make `window.WebChatServiceDeskFactory` available for use.)

 ## Overview